Tips on Choosing Suspension Parts

 Consider installing upper stress bars to reduce strain on strut towers during sharp turns.
 These bars diminish flexing and twisting in the corners, and they’re relatively simple to install.

-Along with 4WD wheels, a new set of springs can raise or lower your vehicle’s height.
+Along with ford ranger mags, a new set of springs can raise or lower your vehicle’s height.
 Lowered springs cause a vehicle’s centre of gravity to lower, which can significantly improve handling.
 Upgraded springs may be substantially stiffer than the stock ones, and they should be installed by a pro because of the specialised tools involved.

 When adding other Ford Ranger accessories Australia, consider installing new shocks.
 Changing your spring height will put additional pressure on your shocks, so it’s important to install a set that can stand up to the extra compression.
 If you leave your stock shocks on, they’ll wear out a lot faster.